 Since not all STDs show symptoms right away (or possibly at all), it’s best to make it a priority to get tested and treated first before getting an abortion.
 Embrace provides antibiotic treatment free of charge if you screen positive for either Gonorrhea or Chlamydia.
-Call today for your appointment or referral.
+Find out more by calling 316-945-9400.

 What Are The Common Side Effects of Abortion?